parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 We don't care about the actual result of the tests, but we now have a `.eunit` directory with `poolboy_test_worker.beam`.

-#### No special compilation is needed!
+#### No special compilation needed

-Notice that we don't need to compile anything in a special way!
+Notice that we don't need to compile anything in a special way.
 Concuerror will intercept calls to any module that is in Erlang's code path and instrument the code before our test reaches it.

-### Setting up our first test
+### Our first test

 Concuerror explores all the interleavings of an arbitrary execution scenario of a program with a single entry point.
 We will be extracting tests from [Poolboy's